explodeongo/priv/README.md

-# SynaptDI
+# Domain Hub

-**Synapt Domain Intelligence — a local TM Forum knowledge assistant *and* an autonomous Open API compliance agent.**
+**Domain Hub — a local TM Forum knowledge assistant *and* an autonomous Open API compliance agent.**

-SynaptDI does two things, both entirely on local infrastructure (Ollama + ChromaDB — no cloud API, no per-query cost, no data leaving your environment):
+Domain Hub does two things, both entirely on local infrastructure (Ollama + ChromaDB — no cloud API, no per-query cost, no data leaving your environment):

 1. **Answers** TM Forum questions in plain English, with citations back to the actual Open API spec files.
 2. **Checks, scores, and fixes** your own API specs against the TM Forum standard — and tells you exactly how far they are from the *real* TMF API they're meant to implement.